Giant Panda FAQs

 Mei Xiang's second surviving cub, Bao Bao, also departed for China on Feb.
 21, 2017.

-In the wild, giant pandas eat bamboo almost exclusively.
-Here at the Zoo, they are fed bamboo as well as highly nutritious biscuits, carrots and apples.
+In the wild, giant pandas almost exclusively eat bamboo.
+Here at the Zoo, they are fed bamboo, as well as highly nutritious biscuits, carrots and apples.

 No. Like any bear, giant pandas are very strong and potentially dangerous, so staff never go in an enclosure with them.

 Mei Xiang and Tian Tian belong to China and came to the Zoo in 2000 for 10 years as part of a research, conservation and breeding program.
 On Jan.
 20, 2011, a new agreement was signed (effective through Dec.
 5, 2015), stipulating that the Zoo will conduct research in the areas of breeding and cub behavior.
 The first two years of the agreement included a cooperative study involving reproductive experts from the China Conservation and Research Center for the Giant Panda in Wolong, China, and the Smithsonian Conservation Biology Institute; they will oversee the breeding of Mei Xiang and Tian Tian.